Meet the West Maka Ska Neighborhood Council Board!

 He believes encouraging people to use the parks for exercise and recreation.
 John joined the WCNC board in May 2017.

-Allan Campbell and his wife Louise moved to West Calhoun from New Jersey in the summer of 2013 to be closer to their daughter and son-in-law.
+Allan Campbell and his wife Louise moved to West Maka Ska from New Jersey in the summer of 2013 to be closer to their daughter and son-in-law.
 Before retiring in 2011, Allan worked in state government and in the mutual fund industry, and had chaired a municipal planning board.

-Allan joined the board to help make West Calhoun a more pedestrian-friendly neighborhood at a time when we face the challenge and opportunity of a proposed light rail line as well as increasing traffic and development along our northern Lake Street border.
+Allan joined the board to help make West Maka Ska a more pedestrian-friendly neighborhood at a time when we face the challenge and opportunity of a proposed light rail line as well as increasing traffic and development along our northern Lake Street border.

-In addition to serving on our neighborhood council, Allan is active in the Sierra Club and serves on Minneapolis’ Community Environmental Advisory Commission.
+In addition to serving on our neighborhood council, Allan is active in the Sierra Club.
 His interests include sailing, cycling and cross country skiing.